jppmarujo/CS50x/classes/SearchAlgorithms.md

 # Search and sorting algorithms class
 In week 2, David J. Malan starts talking about algorithms in a more profound manner.
 I'll try to summarize each one to shine some light on their differences.

+## Computational Complexity
+When we talk about the complexity of an algorithm, we generally refer to the **worst-case scenario**.
+We refer to this as O.

+We sometimes also care about the **best-case scenario**.
+We refer to this as Û.

 ## Searching

 ### Linear search